 MARCO GIULIANI → Night in the Woods is a story-focused exploration game that takes place in Possum Springs, a small town populated by zoomorphic animals.
 You play a young woman named Mae, a recent college dropout who returns to her hometown only to find out that it bears no resemblance to the place she left behind.

-The small, crumbling town of Possum Springs serves as the perfect backdrop for the themes explored by the game’s story, which include depression, anxiety, loneliness, mental illness, the economic perils of the lower and middle classes and, more broadly, the death of small town America.
+The small, crumbling town of Possum Springs serves as the perfect backdrop for the themes explored by the game’s story, which include depression, anxiety, loneliness, mental illness, the economic perils of the lower and middle classes and, more broadly, the death of small-town America.

-As serious as the subject matter is, Night in the Woods treat them in a slightly lighter tone – think of it as a combination between Bojack Horseman, Scott Pilgrim vs the World, and Aziz Ansari’s Netflix original Master of None.
+As serious as the subject matter is, Night in the Woods treats them in a slightly lighter tone – think of it as a combination between Bojack Horseman, Scott Pilgrim vs the World, and Aziz Ansari’s Netflix original Master of None.

 The emotional punch comes not through dramatic scenes, but through the implication.
 The characters are light, quirky sarcastic and a joy to hang out with, but you can’t shake off the feeling that there’s something more to them that they let on.
 In fact, this is the main hook of the game – exploring the town, talking to its colorful inhabitants and doing silly stuff with your friends.